deepang-ai/UltraMamba/README.md

-# UltraMamba: Mamba-based Multimodal Ultrasound Image Adaptive Fusion for Breast Tumor Segmentation
+# UltraMamba: Mamba-based Multimodal Ultrasound Image Adaptive Fusion for Breast Lesion Segmentation

 More details of this project will be released soon.